Blessing of Class Diversity in Pre-training: EXPERIMENTS

 Second, from a technical point of view, previous theoretical work on multi-task learning~\citep{du2020few, tripuraneni2020theory} builds on scalar output and thus could not apply to multi-class tasks (e.g., cross-entropy loss).
 We introduce a vector-form Rademacher complexity chain rule for disassembling composite function classes based on vector-form Rademacher contraction property~\citep{maurer2016vector}.
 This generalizes the scalar-form chain rule in~\citet{tripuraneni2020theory}.
 Furthermore, we adopt the \emph{modified self-concordance} condition to show that the least singular value of the last linear layer serves as a diversity parameter for cross-entropy loss.
 We believe our techniques can be useful in other problems.

-\paragraph{Organization} This paper is organized as follows.
+\paragraph{Organization.} This paper is organized as follows.
 In Section~\ref{sec:related_work}, we review the related work.
 In Section~\ref{sec:preliminary}, we formally describe the problem setup and introduce the necessary definitions.
 In Section~\ref{sec:main_thm}, we state our main Theorem~\ref{thm_main} then instantiate it with several settings.
-We conclude in Section~\ref{sec:con} and defer the proofs to Appendix~\ref{sec:pf}.
-In Section~\ref{sec:exp}, we present some preliminary empirical results on how our theory inspires new regularization techniques.
+We conclude and discuss some interesting future directions in Section~\ref{sec:con}.
+All proofs are deferred to Appendix~\ref{sec:pf}.
+In Appendix~\ref{sec:exp}, we present some preliminary empirical results on how our theory inspires new regularization techniques.